muntasir2165/study-materials/20-react/02-Day/08-Stu_Recipes/README.md

 * Open [Unsolved](Unsolved) in your editor.
 From the root of the project folder, run `yarn install` to install the required dependencies.

-* Then cd into the `client` folder and run `yarn install` again to install client dependencies.
-CD back up to the project root when complete.

 * Run `yarn start` to start the React app and Express server.
 Visit [localhost:3000](http://localhost:3000) in your web browser to view the app.

 * Enter a search term, e.g. "burgers" in the input field and submit.
 This won't have any visible affect on the page yet, but should submit an AJAX request and log the response to the console.
 Take a moment to study the response logged.